Surgical Procedures: Sentinel Lymph Node Biopsy

 How is it done?

-• You will have a blue dye and/or a radioisotope (a nuclear medicine dye) injected into the area of your tumor.
-This can be done in the nuclear medicine department a few hours to up to a day before the biopsy or in the operating room right before the biopsy.
+- You will have a blue dye and/or a radioisotope (a nuclear medicine dye) injected into the area of your tumor.
+This may be done in the nuclear medicine department.
+It can be done a few hours to up to a day before the biopsy or in the operating room right before the biopsy.
 Your care team will tell you how the dye will be given.

-• Once the dye(s) are injected, your lymph system picks up the dye near the tumor and it travels to nearby lymph node(s).
+- Once the dye(s) is injected, your lymph system picks up the dye near the tumor and it travels to nearby lymph node(s).

 During this surgery, only the sentinel nodes are removed.
-The remaining nodes are left alone.
+The rest of the nodes are left alone.
 This lowers the chance of getting a chronic swelling problem called lymphedema.

 Will I stay overnight?